t1cgAcademy/Web-Dev-101-Week-1-Assignment/README.md

 ## WEEK 1: ASSIGNMENT SETUP

-  1. In your terminal command, type `npm install watch-http-server -g`
+  1. In your terminal command, type `npm install live-server -g`

      This will install a simple, zero-configuration command-line http server.